 Day 7 CRUISING: ALEXANDRIA, EGYPT–PORT SAID

 A technical stop in Alexandria allows you to disembark for your included full day excursion.
 A guided tour takes you to see the PYRAMIDS OF GIZA including the Great Pyramid, the most colossal pyramid ever built and get close to the enigmatic SPHINX.
 Next, on to Cairo, capital of Egypt, set on the river Nile.
-Visit the NATIONAL ARCHEOLOGICAL MUSEUM, home to over 120,000 artifacts including the treasures of Tutankhamun.
+Visit the NATIONAL ARCHAEOLOGICAL MUSEUM, home to over 120,000 artifacts including the treasures of Tutankhamun.
 Later return to the ship now docked at Port Said, the entrance to the Suez Canal.

 Day 8 CRUISING: ASHDOD, ISRAEL